cue-lang/cue/doc/ref/spec.md

 for `a` of struct type:

 - the index `x` unified with `string` must be concrete.
-- the value of the field named `x` of struct `a`, if this field exists
+- the value of the regular and non-optional field named `x` of struct `a`, if this field exists
 - bottom (an error), otherwise